ComPACT: ACT+Planck galaxy cluster catalogue: Method

 The test data set includes 1,745 galaxy clusters ($\simeq $ 30.7 \% of the test data set), 519 point sources ($\simeq $ 9.1 \%), and 3,422 random fields ($\simeq$ 60.2\%) in the eastern part of the sky ($\alpha\le{}180^\circ$).

-To demonstrate the model behaviour we show a distribution of predicted probabilities of detecting a cluster in a given patch of the sky for the test sample on Figure~\ref{fig:curves} (we consider only the area with the galactic latitude $|b| > 15^\circ$ to avoid the Galactic plane).
+To demonstrate the model behaviour, we show a distribution of predicted probabilities of detecting a cluster in a given patch of the sky for the test sample on Figure~\ref{fig:curves} (we consider only the area with the galactic latitude $|b| > 15^\circ$ to avoid the Galactic plane).
 The test dataset includes clusters, point sources and random fields (see Section~\ref{subsec:train_test_sample}).
 From Figure~\ref{fig:curves} we see that for most of the clusters (in grey) from the test dataset, the model correctly assigns high probabilities (note that the vertical axis is shown in log-scale), while for most of the point sources (in red) and random fields (in blue) predicted probabilities are low.
 Approximately $\sim $0.06\% of point sources, the model misclassifies as galaxy clusters.
-We think it might be due to presence of active galactic nuclei within some clusters.
 The vertical line marks the probability threshold, which we further use to form a criterion for distinguishing cluster candidates from non-clusters.
 Most of the objects with probabilities $<0.3$ are non-clusters.
 Although, $\sim $2\% of genuine clusters are not recognised as clusters by our algorithm (i.e. the model predicts $p<0.3$).
+There is a $\sim $3 \% misclassification ($p>0.3$) in random fields in test, i.e. some random fields are recognised as clusters.